emptyfridge0900/emptyfridge0900.github.io/content/rust/ownership.md

     Console.WriteLine(result.Total);
 }
 ```
 This prints 35 in the console.
 I had unconsciously assumed that assignment operator (=) meant a copy operation.
 My intention was to copy the value of __apple__ to __result__ when doing **result = apple;**, but this caused unintended modification because it only copies the reference, and not the object's data.
 In Rust terminology, this is called a mutable borrow.
-If you want a copy of an object, you need to implement [ICloneable](https://learn.microsoft.com/en-us/dotnet/api/system.icloneable?view=net-9.0).
+If you want a copy of an object in C#, you need to implement [ICloneable](https://learn.microsoft.com/en-us/dotnet/api/system.icloneable?view=net-9.0).